 Learn more about maintaining the kashrus of your son’s tzitzis in this post.

-Do you have a genius way for washing tzitzis?
+Do you have a genius way of washing tzitzis?